 Bhanumathi Narasimhan is the sister of Gurudev Sri Sri Ravi Shankar, humanitarian leader and ambassador of peace, and shares his vision for a stress-free violence-free world.

-Bhanumathi is the Chairperson of Women's Welfare and Child Care programs of the The Art of Living, a not-for-profit, educational and humanitarian NGO engaged in bringing stress relief and service initiatives in 155 countries.
+Bhanumathi is the Chairperson of women’s welfare and child care programs of the The Art of Living, a not-for-profit, educational and humanitarian NGO engaged in bringing stress relief and service initiatives in 156 countries.
 She has deep roots in spirituality and a broad vision for service to humanity.
-For over three decades, she has been committed to bringing a positive social transformation with a focus on education, environment and women empowerment.
+For over three decades she has been committed to bringing a positive social transformation with a focus on education, environment and women empowerment.
 Enabling people to handle their negative emotions and stress with meditation and breathing techniques, she has helped them regain their self-confidence and come to the forefront to take responsibility for a harmonious society through service.

-Even as a teenager she learnt how to meditate from her brother and has continued the practice ever since.
+Even as a teenager she learnt to meditate from her brother and continued the practice ever since.

 At a young age, she witnessed the disparity in society where schooling for the girl child was not considered important and the seeds for her passion towards education for the underprivileged were sown.